nonconvexopt/nonconvexopt/README.md

 ### My Life Goals
-- :page_facing_up: Develop an ability to publish academic papers at AI/ML top venues in solo author consistently.
+- :page_facing_up: Develop an ability to publish academic papers at AI/ML top venues consistently.
 - :robot: Alternate my body with mechanic parts to extend my life as long as I want.
 Be a pioneer of the age of cyberpunk.
 - :seedling: Gave birth to my human clone by using somatic-cell nuclear transfer and endometrium(or artificial womb).
 Raise and educate him as my son.
-Even though his DNA is same with me and it might be unchangeable after birth, devote to help him to improve any his epigenetic characteristics he wants.
-Feel the love stronger than any paternal love. :family_man_boy:
+Since his DNA will be same with me and it might be hard to change after birth, devote to help him to improve any his epigenetic characteristics he wants.
+Feel the responsibility and love stronger than paternal love.
 - :sunglasses: Proactively determine my longevity and the day I will end my life by voluntary euthanasia.
 Hold the funeral of myself while I am still alive.

 <!--